pydata/xarray/doc/internals/zarr-encoding-spec.rst

 discussion.

 First, Xarray can only read and write Zarr groups.
-There is currently no support for reading / writting individual Zarr arrays.
+There is currently no support for reading / writing individual Zarr arrays.
 Zarr groups are mapped to Xarray ``Dataset`` objects.

 Second, from Xarray's point of view, the key difference between